Working on Zendesk automations, triggers, macros, views, etc.

 General process

 To make it easier for Support Engineers to contribute to things that are managed by Support Operations, data and code have been separated for some items.
-A more detailed, technical explanation is available in the Readiness handbook.
-This approach removes the need for Support Operations to review every change proposed for Zendesk views, macros, triggers and automations.
+This approach removes the need for Customer Support Operations to review every change proposed for Zendesk views, macros, triggers and automations.

 For any changes to the content of Zendesk views, macros, triggers and automations consider their impact first.
 If your changes go beyond something like fixing a typo or updating a link and have broader repercussions for the team, consider the Change Management in GitLab Support handbook page.
 Otherwise you can suggest your changes directly via a merge request in the relevant managed content project.